AlphaFold: The Life Database aims to enable scientific breakthroughs

 Exactly how a protein functions in the body depends not only on the arrangement of the atoms from which it is made, but also on its structure: the long chains of amino acids that make up proteins wind up into complex three-dimensional structures.
 Their decoding is often considered tedious and time-consuming; The X-ray crystal structure analysis method is mainly used here.

-At the end of last year, researchers at Britain’s DeepMind, a subsidiary of Google holding company Alphabet, reported that a new approach was working.
+At the end of last year, researchers from the British company DeepMind, a subsidiary of Google holding company Alphabet, had Reported success with a new approach.
 Thus, the artificial intelligence (AI) developed by those called AlphaFold can accurately predict the structures of molecules.

 Now the team about Catherine Tunyasofonakul, John Jumper and Demis Hassabis from DeepMind has an application of the method in a dedicated article. im ‘nature’ magazine Foot.
 The result is a freely accessible database containing several thousand protein structures.
 They should be used for breakthroughs in medical research, but also in plant breeding — or to develop bacteria that can break down plastic in the environment.